Stars & Stripes 87: Post Racing

 For many years Stars & Stripes 87 was in St. Maarten, berthed with a small stable of 12 Meter boats.
 It was used as a team building activity, and the boats were sailed against each other in mock races, recreating the excitement of America's Cup 12 Meter races.
 In 2017 Hurricane Irma struck St Maarten, devastating the island and wrecking the boats stored there.
 Stars & Stripes 87 suffered severe damage to her hull, had its mast snapped 3 feet above the deck, and she sank.

 In 2021 Stars & Stripes 87 was sold to The New York Harbor Sailing Foundation, which owns two other 12 Meter yachts from the 1987 Challenger series, New York Yacht Club's America II US 42 and America II US 46.
 Stars & Stripes 87 US 55 was delivered to Portsmouth, RI, and is currently on the hard and can be viewed at Safe Harbor New England Boatworks, Portsmouth, RI.

 A fundraising effort has been headed by the NY Harbor Sailing Foundation to restore Stars & Stripes 87 and make her seaworthy again.
+As of October 2023, she is in Newport, RI awaiting restoration to commence.